cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 * nameFunction
 * make an object literal implement an interface by adding / removing necessary members
 * declare an interface from a return value
+* declaremember - complements the code fix alreayd existing in typescript to fullfill all cases. declaring missing properties / methods

 and more to come!!